Visit our keyboard shortcuts docs for details

 Elk on the Northern Range

 Yellowstone’s largest elk herd winters along and north of the park’s winter boundary.
 With more moderate temperatures and less snowfall than the park interior, this area can support large numbers of wintering elk.
 The herd winters in the area of the Lamar and Yellowstone river valleys from Soda Butte to Gardiner, Montana.
 Currently, the majority of the northern herd migrates outside of the park into the Custer Gallatin National Forest and onto private land.

 After decades of debate over whether this range was overgrazed by too many elk, public concern has shifted to the herd’s small size.
 The winter count, which was approximately 17,000 when wolf reintroduction began in 1995, fell below 10,000 in 2003.
 It fluctuated between 6,000 and 7,000 as the wolf population on the park’s northern range declined from 94 in 2007 to 50 by the end of 2015.
 The elk count dropped to 3,915 in early 2013, the lowest since culling ended in the park in the 1960s.
 However, the January 2018 aerial survey counted 7,579 elk on the northern range, including elk that reside both inside YNP and just north of the park but still on winter range.
 This count was 29% higher than the 2017 survey results of 5,349 elk, and was 48% higher than the 2013 low.
 In 2019, interagency biologists counted 5,800 elk.
-While these raw counts do not account for factors known to influence number of elk counted (e.g., snow cover, group size, sightability of elk across habitat types), these recent trends in minimum count estimates suggest the herd size is increasing.
+While these raw counts do not account for factors known to influence number of elk counted (e.g., snow cover, group size, sightability of elk across habitat types), these recent trends in minimum count estimates suggest herd size has stabilized or is even increasing.
 Decreased numbers have been attributed to large carnivore recovery (wolves, cougars, bears), hunter harvest, and drought-related effects on pregnancy and survival.
 The State of Montana has reduced the permits issued for this herd so that hunting of females now has little impact on population size.